ASCA Workshop 2019:

 In critical and cultural theory, a continuous ambivalent desire for reality appears, for example, in the discussions of New and Speculative Realisms (Gabriel, Meillassoux), Agential Realism (Barad), political and metaphysical Non-Ideal Theory, Critical Race Realism, or Gender Neo-Realism (Mills, Alcoff, Haslanger, Mikkola), in the Ontological Turn in anthropology (Viveiros de Castro, Venkatesan et al., Holbraad et al.), and in the turn towards Authenticity and New Sincerity in contemporary literary theory (Rutten, Vaessens and Van Dijk, Trilling).

 In this workshop, we take on the continuous and renewed interest in the real in its relation to fantasy, illusion, and imagination.
 Whereas typically, debates on realism are focused on its contrast to idealism or nominalism, we ask: What are the contemporary relations between realities and fantasies?
 How do reality and fantasy speak to intellectual imaginings and possible futures?
-What role can or should fictions, fantasies, and idealizations play in social, political, individual, and metaphysical change?
+What role can or should fictions, fantasies, and idealizations play in addressing change from a social, political, individual, and metaphysical perspective?
 We are interested in presentations that take on the ways in which reality and fantasy relate, how they may contrast, and how, and under what conditions, the one may transform into the other.

 The workshop addresses the kinship between realities and fantasies in the following three respects: relations, transformations, and discontinuities.